spack/spack/lib/spack/docs/basic_usage.rst

 * ``spack deactivate --force <extension>`` deactivates an extension regardless of packages that depend on it.
-* ``spack deactivate --all <extension>`` deactivates an extension and all of its dependencies.
+* ``spack deactivate --all <extension>`` deactivates an extension and all its dependencies.
 Use ``--force`` to disregard dependents.
 * ``spack deactivate --all <extendee>`` deactivates *all* activated extensions of a package.
-For example, to deactivate *all* python extensions, use:
+For example, to deactivate *all* Python extensions, use:

   .. code-block:: console